Using an External Hard Drive with FL Studio (Explained)

 Picture this: an infinite abyss of storage capacity, ready to house your projects, samples, and plugins.

-Let’s dive in and learn how using an external hard drive can elevate your production experience.
+Let’s check out how using an external hard drive can elevate your production experience.

 Problems of Limited Storage Space